ibm-cloud-docs/discovery-data/tutorial-crawl-short.md

     ```
     {: codeblock}

-1. To get the full URL to the page where the passage was found, prepend the root URL for the IBM Cloud Docs site (`https://cloud.ibm.com/docs`) to the file name.
+1. To get the full URL to the page where the passage was found, add the root URL for the IBM Cloud Docs site (`https://cloud.ibm.com/docs`) as a prefix to the file name.

     `https://cloud.ibm.com/docs` + `/` + `discovery-data?topic=discovery-data-collections` = `https://cloud.ibm.com/docs/discovery-data?topic=discovery-data-collections`